Canning Pumpkin

 Pumpkin is a low-acid food, so it MUST be processed in a pressure canner.
 There is no way around those recommendations.
 (Except, of course, to ignore them…which I don’t suggest.)
 I do not teach how to can pumpkin in a water bath.

-Yes, you can as long as you have not carved them and left them on your step for a few weeks.
-If these are your carved pumpkins do not preserve them. (they make great chicken or goat treats!)
-These pumpkins may not have as sweet a flavor as say a small pie pumpkin, but they work just great.
+If these are your carved jack-o-lantern pumpkins do not preserve them. (they make great chicken or goat treats!)
+These types of pumpkins may be canned… but not if they have been on your step for days or weeks.
+They may not have as sweet a flavor as say a small pie pumpkin, but they work just great.
 I’ve canned them before.
 Just be sure you are using a fresh pumpkin.

 Canning Pumpkin Source: The National Center for Home Food Preservation